But it includes no state-by-state break downs.

 Haslam, a Republican, told reporters today that "some of that depends on obviously what the final bill looks like.
 The key thing, as I keep saying for us is, I think it's moving toward something where we'll get some per-capita grant, a per-person amount for folks in

-Tennesseans who are on the federal health care exchanges where they currently received federally subsidized premium assistance depending based on income would be impacted.
+Tennesseans who are on the federal health care exchanges where they currently receive federally subsidized premium assistance based on income would be impacted.

 "The challenge for us as a state is if there's say a new drug that comes out that we weren't covering previously, say like the Hep C drug that came out that's

 "That's the reason we feel like we need more flexibly to be prepared for something like [that]," Haslam continued.
 "Obviously in an economic downturn you're going to have more people come on

 Alluding to the health care exchange intended for persons whose incomes are above the poverty level,